intelligent-machine-learning/dlrover/docs/design/easydl.md

 # EasyDL Design

-EasyDL is an auto-configuration system for parameter server based training jobs.
+EasyDL is an automatic distributed deep learning system for parameter server based training jobs.
-With EasyDL system, users need not provide any resource configuration for their deep learning training jobs.
-Instead, the EasyDL can pick up the appropriate resource configuration for each job smartly and continue to optimize those jobs during their runtime.
+EasyDL system can help users train their models with minimal efforts.
+For example, with EasyDL, users need not provide any resource configuration for their deep learning training jobs.
+Instead, EasyDL can pick up the appropriate resource configuration for each job smartly and continue to optimize those jobs during their runtime.

+Currently, EasyDL system has supported automatic resource configuration.
+However, the final goal of EasyDL is to make the whole deep learning model training automatic.

 ## Background

-In parameter server based jobs, all relevant parameters of the training model are distributed on the parameter server nodes.
-Each worker node takes partial training data as input and compute the new parameters.
-After that, the worker node sends the updated parameters to the parameter server node which is keeping the parameters.
+In parameter server based jobs, all relevant parameters of a model are distributed on the parameter server nodes.
+Each worker node takes partial training data as input and compute new parameters.
+After that, the worker node sends update parameters to the parameter server node which is keeping parameters.

-However, the model developers (users) have to learn more rather than model training algorithms when they are using those jobs to train their models.
+However, model developers (users) have to learn more rather than model training algorithms when they are using those jobs to train their models.
 In order to run a training job, those users have to specify the required resources for their this job.
 Then the kubernetes cluster can allocate the required resources and